Port of Payra: Capital Dredging

+Maintenance dredging will keep Port of Payra accessible, and Jan De Nul will perform the maintenance dredging of the port in the next phase of the project.
+Three Trailing Suction Hopper Dredgers will be deployed to the Rabnabad Channel of Payra Port to fulfil the dredging requirements of the coming years.

 Background

 Payra port was originally planned as China's bid for another deep seaport in its String of Pearls strategy.
 The construction of the port, which was being financed on a public-private partnership (PPP) platform, was therefore granted to a Chinese company.
 India, Japan, and the United States opposed the plan.

 In 2016, Indian companies stepped in to invest in the port.
 An MoU was signed with Jan De Nul Group in 2016 to dredge the Ramnabad canal.

 As of 2017, Payra was primarily a governmental route for import and export.

 The Payra Port Authority is an autonomous agency which is responsible for the management of the seaport of Payra.

-As of 2021, plans to for a deep seaport at Payra have been shelved and the port was to be developed as a regular seaport.
+As of 2021, plans for a deep seaport at Payra have been shelved and the port was to be developed as a regular seaport.